Timeline of What Happens When You Give Up Alcohol

 Going cold turkey and stopping all alcohol use abruptly is not safe for a proportion of alcohol-dependent drinkers.
 The fact that 82% of alcohol-dependent drinkers in England have not sought any treatment for their alcohol use strongly suggests that many people who suffer try to tackle the problem alone 7

-Before you think of quitting alcohol using the cold turkey method, consider this – In 2018, the UK recorded a staggering 7,551 alcohol-specific deaths.
+Before you think of giving up alcohol using the cold turkey method, consider this – In 2018, the UK recorded a staggering 7,551 alcohol-specific deaths.
 Some of these deaths will have occurred due to severe untreated alcohol withdrawal symptoms 8

 If you are alcohol dependent, you are not alone; currently, in England, there are an estimated 586,780 alcohol-dependent drinkers, 7